Checker Taxi

 Checker Taxi was a dominant taxicab company and national franchisor that was based in Chicago, Illinois.
-Checker Motors was an American vehicle manufacturer based in Kalamazoo, Michigan that built the notable Checker Taxicab, sold commercially as the Checker Marathon until 1982.
+Checker Motors was an American vehicle manufacturer based in Kalamazoo, Michigan, that built the iconic Checker Taxicab, sold commercially as the Checker Marathon until 1982.
 Both companies were owned by Morris Markin by the 1930s.

-The Checker Taxicab, particularly the 1959–82 Checker A series sedans, remains one of the United States’ most famous and recognizable taxis.
-The vehicle is comparable to the London Taxi with its unique, internationally renowned styling, which went largely unchanged from 1959 to keep production costs down.
+The Checker Taxicab, particularly the 1959–1982 Checker A series sedans, remains one of the United States’ most famous and recognizable taxis.
+The vehicle is comparable to the London Taxi with its iconic styling, which went largely unchanged from 1959 to keep production costs down.

 History

 Motorized taxicabs began to appear on the streets of major cities from the early 1900s.
 Particularly in Chicago, where numerous railroads had terminals, there was considerable need for on-demand, point-to-point chauffeur-driven transportation.
 Hotels, department stores, and office buildings embraced the amenity, but often limited access to their facilities to a single cab company.
 Kickbacks were common, and the system favored larger operators, who had the financial resources to "play the game".